 Plus a lot more…

-By finding the right mix of monetization strategies, a way to sell your work and by building a loyal following, you can use your photography to help fund your travels.
+By finding the right mix of monetization strategies, a way to sell your work, and building a loyal following, you can use your photography to help fund your travels.
 It all starts with having a website and a blog to sell and share your work.
 From there, if you have the talent and a bit of luck, you can build a solid stream of income to help fund your journey.